SolomonRosemite/nvim/README.md

 - For some reason, when node can't be found in PATH, insert mode in nvim is extremely slow due to copilot.
-- Prerequisite may be incomplete. [see resource here](https://www.youtube.com/watch?v=w7i4amO_zaE)
+- Prerequisite may be incomplete.
+[See full resource by the one and only ThePrimeagen here](https://www.youtube.com/watch?v=w7i4amO_zaE).

 ## Install nvim 0.9.0 or higher

-you should get it from [here](https://github.com/neovim/neovim/wiki/Installing-Neovim#linux)
+you should get it from [here](https://github.com/neovim/neovim/wiki/Installing-Neovim#linux).

 for some reason using ``sudo apt install neovim`` doesn't install the latest version which causes problems with a few plugins.